 - Stir it once more, and measure it again before using.

-This recipe is easy enough but does have an extra step necessary to make them the best, and it's beaten egg whites to make them tall and light, with just the right bite but still airy.
+This recipe is easy enough but does have an extra step necessary to make them the best.
+It's beaten egg whites that make them tall and light, with just the right bite but still airy.

 The secret is not to overmix the batter once the whites are added.
 As with genoise or chocolate mousse.
 You want to keep as much air as possible.

-The other thing is to cook them immediately.
-The batter will start losing some of its airiness after a while, and your pancakes will lose some of their personality.
+After a while, the batter will start losing some of its airiness, and your pancakes will lose some of their personality.

-In my opinion, pancakes should be made right there and eaten right now.
-Sort of like risotto.
-No time for distractions.
+In my opinion, pancakes should be made right there and eaten right now, sort of like risotto.
+There is no time for distractions.

 That way, they are at their most amazing.